-Today, the art of polishing diamonds had become somewhat scientific.
-That said, even though the depth percentage can be a tell tale sign for brilliance and value (stones that are cut too deeply are usually cut to retain weight from the rough), it doesn’t tell the entire story.
-You will find out why as I explain things in more details.
+Even though the depth percentage of a diamond doesn’t tell the entire story about its appearance, it can be used as a telltale sign for brilliance and value (stones that are cut too deeply are usually cut to retain weight from the rough).

-The place where that depth lies is also crucial in determining the diamond’s beauty.
-The pavilion, in particular, should be cut at correct proportions so that light rays can bounce around within the diamond and be reflected out at the proper angle to meet an observer’s eye.
+The pavilion facets, in particular, should be cut to correct proportions so that light rays can bounce around within the diamond and be reflected out at the proper angle to the observer’s eye.

 Total depth percentages of 56.6% (left) and 65.9 (right) are recipes for disastrous looks.

-The ideal depth percentage varies with the shape of the diamond.
-A depth percentage that may be too much for one shape might be essential for another.
-For instance, a princess cut with a 75 or 77 percent depth would still be considered acceptable and can yield an attractive diamond.
+For instance, a princess cut with a 74 or 76 percent depth would still be considered acceptable and can yield an attractive diamond.
 On the other hand, a depth of 65 percent for a round diamond would be excessive and be detrimental to its beauty.

 The table refers to the flat facet of the diamond which can be seen when the stone is face up.
-It also happens to be the largest facet on a diamond and plays a vital role on brilliance and light performance of a stone.
+It also happens to be the largest facet on a diamond and plays a vital role in the brilliance of the stone.

-The main purpose of the table facet is to refract light rays entering the diamond and to allow reflected light rays from the pavilion facets back into the observer’s eye.
+The main purpose of the table facet is to refract light rays entering the diamond and to redirect reflected light rays from the pavilion facets back into the observer’s eye.

 It is widely misconceived that a larger table percentage would make a round diamond more brilliant than one with a smaller table.
-However, this is not the case as there are other factors that contribute to the overall brilliance and fire of a diamond.
+This is not true because there are other factors that contribute to the overall brilliance and fire of a diamond.

 An insanely huge table of 81% will make the stone on the left devoid of dispersion properties.